Detecting Dark Compact Objects in Gaia DR4: A Data Analysis Pipeline for Transient Astrometric Lensing Searches: Mock results

-However, \textit{Gaia} does not flag sources in binary orbits with a dark (or faint) companion, such as a neutron star, a brown dwarf, an exoplanet, or an astrophysical black hole.
-It is known that the binary orbits of these sources induce a measurable correction to the free trajectory of the source~\cite{Kervella_2019,Andrews_2019,https://doi.org/10.48550/arxiv.2110.05549,Belokurov_2020,Penoyre_2022}.
-In particular, it is estimated that \textit{Gaia} is capable of observing about $75$ sources with black hole companions~\cite{https://doi.org/10.48550/arxiv.2110.05549}.
-To test our pipeline's ability to distinguish between trajectories of sources with an unresolved binary companion and true blips, we follow a test procedure similar to the one carried out in ref.~\cite{Andrews_2019}; that is, we generate a mock catalog consisting of $10^3$ luminous stars with masses of either $1~M_{\odot}$ or $10~M_{\odot}$, each with dark companions with masses corresponding to brown dwarfs, white dwarfs, neutron stars, or black holes (0.05~$M_{\odot}$, 0.6~$M_{\odot}$, 1.4~$M_{\odot}$, and 10~$M_{\odot}$, respectively).
+To test our pipeline's ability to distinguish between trajectories of sources with an unresolved binary companion and true blips, we follow a test procedure similar to the one carried out in ref.~\cite{Andrews_2019}; that is, we generate a mock catalog consisting of $10^3$ luminous stars with masses of either $1~M_{\odot}$ or $10~M_{\odot}$, each with dark companions with masses corresponding to brown dwarfs, white dwarfs, neutron stars, or BHs (0.05~$M_{\odot}$, 0.6~$M_{\odot}$, 1.4~$M_{\odot}$, and 10~$M_{\odot}$, respectively).
+Note that the light centroid of two luminous but unresolved stars will follow a trajectory similar to that of a star with a non-luminous companion, like the ones we sample over here.
 We place these companion objects at distances of 10~pc, 100~pc, and 1~kpc.
 For each of these combinations of masses and distances, we probe orbital periods of $10$, $10^2$, $10^3$, and $10^4$~days, with the binary eccentricity drawn from a uniform distribution ranging from 0 to 0.95 and orbital Euler angles drawn from a uniform distribution ranging from 0 to $2\pi$.
 We then fit our free model, acceleration model, and blip model to the resultant stellar trajectories.

 We find that there are two classes of binaries, depending on which cuts are passed and which are failed.
-The first type of binary has an orbital period $t_{\text{bin}}$ longer than \textit{Gaia}'s observation time ($t_{\text{bin}}>>t_{\text{obs}}$).
+The first type of binary has an orbital period $t_{\text{bin}}$ longer than \textit{Gaia}'s observation time ($t_{\text{bin}}\gg t_{\text{obs}}$).
 These binaries can have significant free model log likelihoods, but their significance becomes much smaller when fit to the acceleration model due to their trajectory being well approximated by a star undergoing constant angular acceleration in a single direction.
 In our grid catalog, all of these binaries have acceleration fit log likelihoods below the $3\sigma$ interest threshold $-2\log\hat{\mathcal{L}}_{\rm accel}<\chi^2_{3\sigma}$.
 See figure~\ref{fig:binary_companion} for an example of a fit of this type.